Chris Skidmore Keynote Speaker

 Most recently, he was twice Minister of State for Universities, Research, Innovation and Skills (2018-19, 2019-2020), during which time he secured the government’s commitment to double its R&D budget – the greatest planned increase in research and innovation spending in modern times.

 In 2019, he was appointed interim Energy and Climate Change Minister, attending Cabinet.
-In this role, he signed the UK commitment to achieve net zero carbon emissions into law by 2050— the first G7 country to do so— and secured the UK Presidency of the United Nations’ COP 26, due to take place in Glasgow in 2021.
+In this role, he signed the UK commitment to achieve net zero carbon emissions into law by 2050— the first G7 country to do so— and secured the UK Presidency of the United Nations’ COP 26 in Glasgow in 2021.

 He has also served as Minister of State for Health and Minister for the Constitution in the Cabinet Office, was Political Private Secretary to the Chancellor George Osborne, and served as Deputy Chairman of the Number 10 Policy Board under David Cameron.